skeeto/skeeto.github.com/_posts/2022-05-22-My-take-on-where-s-all-the-code-.markdown

 string into the buffer, then send the handle through the queue.
 The recipient re-constructs the path on its end using the directory tree and this file name.
-Unfortunately this puts more stress on the string buffer, which is why I had to max out the size.
+Unfortunately this puts more stress on the string buffer, which is why I had to max out the size, but it's worth it.

 The "process files" part now looks like this: